 In 2004, I decided to make the move to kindergarten and be a part of this amazing social and educational development.

-It has been my privilege to have been teaching kindergarten for the past twelve years now and I absolutely love it.
+It has been my privilege to have been teaching kindergarten for the past fourteen years now and I absolutely love it.
 I have found my niche.